Mosser Hobnail Glass

-Mosser Glass has built part of its business by reviving and using older mold patterns, including some that were originally made decades ago by earlier American glass companies.
+Mosser Glass has built part of its business by reviving and using older mould patterns, including some that were originally made decades ago by earlier American glass companies.

-A mold is the metal form used to shape the glass — the more a mold is reused over time, the more wear it shows.
+A mold is the metal form used to shape the glass — the more a mould is reused over time, the more wear it shows.

-Mosser acquired or copied some classic pressed glass molds from earlier makers.
+Mosser acquired or copied some classic pressed glass moulds from earlier makers.

-In some cases, the molds themselves are the original vintage molds or close re-casts of them.
+In some cases, the moulds themselves are the original vintage molds or close re-casts of them.

 So when you see a “vintage looking” hen from Mosser, it’s often because:

-The mold shape comes from an older design.
+The mould shape comes from an older design.

-Mosser uses those molds to produce current production glass — not to re-issue pieces from the original era, but to recreate the look.
+Mosser uses those moulds to produce current production glass — not to re-issue pieces from the original era, but to recreate the look.

 What This Means for Identification